Neumi/Arduino-Processing-Laser-CNC/README.md

 I wrote some new stepper motor functions because I lost steps with the embedded Arduino lib.
 Its all some kind of sketchy, but it works perfectly fine and really fast.

 In future versions I might implement a transmission of gray scales to change the exposure time on the laser while the laser is operating.
-With this technique it might be possible to burn real grayscale pictures in different material like wood, paper etc.
+With this technique it might be possible to burn real grayscale pictures in different materials like wood, paper etc.

 Watch